You’ll agree that becoming a mom is scary.

 Skin to Skin is highly encouraged as it is known to regulate baby’s breathing and temperature.
 It can also help speed up placenta delivery, reduce bleeding and encourage baby to start breastfeeding.
 It is particularly helpful if your baby is born slightly premature but well enough to stay with you.

 The touch, smell and sight of each other promotes bonding, attachment, and your baby’s transition into the world.

 Make sure baby is kept without a hat or diaper during this time for best results.
 They are not needed and will disrupt the attachment between you and baby.

-If you need stitches you can still hold baby whilst they do the procedure.
+If you need stitches, you can still hold baby while they do the procedure.